-“Folate is really important for neurodevelopment in the womb by closing off the neural tube and helping your baby’s brain, skull and spinal cord develop,” says Dr. Ritter.
+“Folate is really important for neurodevelopment in the uterus by closing off the neural tube and helping your fetus’s brain, skull and spinal cord develop,” says Dr. Ritter.
 “At the basic level, folate is one of the most important vitamins for helping grow the nervous system.”

 If you’re pregnant or planning on conceiving, it’s important to take a prenatal vitamin that includes folic acid.